Home > Business Insurance > Shop Insurance > The Risks of Operating a Shop Without Comprehensive Protection

 Depending on the type of shop you own, you may find it difficult to source stock from some large manufacturers because many will only do business with you if you are adequately insured.
 This could severely limit the range of stock you can offer your customers, resulting in them shopping elsewhere.

-Many shops are run as franchise businesses, and you may need to take out commercial shop insurance as part of your contract.
-Should anything happen to your shop, your franchise owner may not be willing to cover your losses if you fail to take out or renew your expired shop insurance coverage.
+Many shops are run as franchise businesses, and you may need to take out commercial shop cover as part of your contract.
+Should anything happen to your shop, your franchise owner may not be willing to cover your losses if you fail to take out or renew your expired shop coverage.

 Even if you run a small shop or shop kiosk by yourself and don’t employ any staff, there are risks your small shop business faces every day that you can insure yourself against.
-You won’t be obliged to take out employer’s liability insurance as a sole trader, but it will give you great peace of mind to take out public and product liability insurance.
+You won’t be obliged to take out employer’s liability cover as a sole trader, but it will give you great peace of mind to take out public and product liability insurance.

-You could lose everything if you don’t protect your livelihood with the most appropriate shop insurance to meet your needs.
+You could lose everything if you don’t protect your livelihood with the most appropriate shop coverage to meet your needs.
 Even a sole trader running a small shop alone could lose their business to an expensive compensation claim if they accidentally sell faulty or damaged goods that cause harm, illness or injury to a customer.

-No matter whether a customer makes a claim for compensation for an injury following a slip or fall on your shop premises, or they claim for a faulty or dangerous product you sold them, if you don’t have the right insurance coverage in place to protect you, your business could quickly go bankrupt.
+No matter whether a customer makes a claim for compensation for an injury following a slip or fall on your shop premises, or they claim for a faulty or dangerous product you sold them, if you don’t have the right coverage in place to protect you, your business could quickly go bankrupt.

 When a customer files a claim against you, the customer or their solicitor will contact you with the details.
 From here, you can choose to admit liability and face paying a hefty compensation claim as a result, or you can file a defence.
 Should you file a defence and lose, you will end up paying even more in legal costs; so that you could end up bankrupt either way.